loftytopping/PyBox/README.md

 You can modify the ambient conditions and species concentrations in 'Gas_simulation.py'.
 First you can define ambient conditions and simulation time, the default given as :

     temp=288.15 # Kelvin
-    RH=0.5 # RH/100%
+    RH=0.5 # RH/100% [range 0-0.99]
     #Define a start time
     hour_of_day=12.0 # 24 hr format
     simulation_time= 7200.0 # seconds
     batch_step=100.0 # seconds

 The 'batch_step' variable allows us to define when to stop/start/record outputs from our simulation for later use.
-The ODE methods can output at every internal time-step, so it is up to the user to use this information, or not, within the output of the ODE_solver.py script.
+The ODE methods can output at every internal time-step, so it is up to the user to use this information, or not, within the output of the 'ODE_solver.py' script.
 Following this, the default option for species concentrations is provided as:

     # Define initial concentrations, in pbb, of species using names from KPP file
     species_initial_conc=dict()
     species_initial_conc['O3']=18.0
     species_initial_conc['APINENE']=30.0

-If you run the script provided, as noted above, you will see a simple plot of Alpha-Pinene concentration decay over 2 hours.
+If you run 'Gas_simulation.py' as provided you will see a simple plot of Alpha-Pinene concentration decay over 2 hours.

 #### 2) Python + Fortran [using f2py Fortran to Python Interface Generator]
 Whilst the above variant uses the Numba package, in the folder 'f2py' the same model is constructed using the [F2Py](https://docs.scipy.org/doc/numpy/f2py/)package, where functions that define the ODEs are converted into pre-compiled Fortran modules with the option to use [OpenMP](http://www.openmp.org) to exploit the number of cores available to you on any given platform.
 As before, please check the relevant files for defining initial conditions, species concetrations, and expect some compilation time during the first run.
 To run this simulation, type the following from the f2py directory: